DS4PS/cpp-529-master/schedule.md

 ## Description

-This section introduces the field of measurement theory in psychology and social sciences, which is used to create scales or indices that allow us to observe and document things that do
+This section introduces the field of measurement theory in psychology and social sciences, which is used to create scales or indices that allow us to observe and document things that are not easy to measure.

 > Many variables studied by psychologists are straightforward and simple to measure.
 These include sex, age, height, weight, and birth order.
 You can often tell whether someone is male or female just by looking.
 You can ask people how old they are and be reasonably sure that they know and will tell you.
 Although people might not know or want to tell you how much they weigh, you can have them step onto a bathroom scale.
 Other variables studied by psychologists—perhaps the majority—are not so straightforward or simple to measure.
 We cannot accurately assess people’s level of intelligence by looking at them, and we certainly cannot put their self-esteem on a bathroom scale. **These kinds of variables are called latent CONSTRUCTS** (pronounced CON-structs) and include personality traits (e.g., extraversion), emotional states (e.g., fear), attitudes (e.g., toward taxes), and abilities (e.g., athleticism). [ [Understanding Psychological Measurement](https://opentextbc.ca/researchmethods/chapter/understanding-psychological-measurement/) ]